What is a TXDOT/TXDMV Number?

 Large Bus Operators $5,000,000

-Vehicles with the capabilities to transport more than 26 passengers
+Operators of vehicles with the capacity to transport more than 26 passengers

 -

-Any private or for-hire motor carrier with a gross weight, registered weight, or gross weight rating of more than 26,000 pounds
+Any private or for-hire motor carriers operating vehicles with a gross weight, registered weight or gross weight rating of more than 26,000 pounds

-What You Need to Know about TXDOT Numbers
+What You Need to Know About Insurance Requirements

 Drug-Testing Certification